One second. That’s all it takes to turn your world upside down.

 Step 1: Check for injuries

-The first thing a hit-and-run victim must do is check to see if there are any injuries.
-If you believe you or someone else has been hurt, your top priority is to get out of harm’s way (if possible) and wait for the ambulance to arrive.
-Ask others to call 911, or call yourself if nobody is around to help.
+If you happened to be walking or in your vehicle when someone else collided into you, the first thing you should do is check to see if you or anyone else is injured.
+If so, your top priority is to get out of harm’s way (if possible) and wait for the ambulance to arrive.
+Ask bystanders to call 911, or call yourself if nobody is around to help.